 Many people are afraid of “Playing God” when taking in their hands the life or death of a pet.
 However, this line was crossed thousands of years ago in the first domestication of animals.
 Pets no longer belong to the realm of wild animals.
 We, as humans, started “playing God” with animals the moment we domesticated them.
 They can no longer fend for themselves.
 We provide them with food, shelter, medical care and this happens to a more and more technologically advanced degree in this day in age.

 Therefore, our pets live way beyond the natural life expectancy of a wild animal.
 Is this wrong?
 Of course not!
 We give and take so much joy, love and companionship when we enter into a relationship with a pet!
 There is no way that this would be a wrong action.
 But because of all the possible human and medical interventions we take the liberty of exercising, it is of utmost importance to use Quality of Life assessments and it is our responsibility to ensure that, if we chose the not so natural path of "natural death", that we do much more than sitting back and "letting nature take its course".

 And so we come to the reason why I surround “Natural Death” by quotation marks.
 Letting a pet die “naturally” is not really natural.
 In some cases, it may happen rapidly and more or less painlessly.
 This is what many people hope for.
-This the rare instance of true natural death.
+This is the rare instance of true natural death.
 Many pet owners hope that the pet will die “in their sleep”.
 And what a blessing it is when death happens rapidly and gently without a lot of prior suffering.
 But the more we know about animal pain and signs of suffering, the more we realize that this is a rare event.

 Have you had a family member or friend die of cancer?
 Has it been painless despite the best pain management advanced medicine had to offer?
 How about congestive heart failure?
 Does one not suffer when desperately trying to get oxygen to one’s lungs and feel like one is asphyxiating?
 What about arthritis?
 Very seldom is death not drawn out and painful in this domesticated society.
 Food and shelter are easily obtainable.
 When we take pets under our wing, care for them, feed them, provide them with shelter, all the comforts of home and medical care, we artificially prolong their lives.
 It is NOT the way of nature.
 Again, I certainly do not think that this is wrong.
 I love pets and I became a veterinarian because I wanted to help pets and as best as I could, prevent them from suffering.
 I have nothing against domestication.

 But “Natural Death” can be a misguided concept.
 Death, for pets, without euthanasia intervention, in order not to be cruel, has to be accompanied with active medical intervention, aggressive pain management, wound care, oxygen supplementation, hygiene, etc...
 This can be done at home in the settings of hospice care as long as it is supervised by a competent veterinarian, knowledgeable in End of Life care.
 These latter interventions are far from being natural.

 Having a pet is a big responsibility throughout the life of the pet.
 It also comes with the responsibility of stepping into the shoes of the pack leader when the pet is suffering.
-And if, one’s personal spiritual beliefs preclude euthanasia, even for animals, then the pet must be under active hospice care when a terminal condition or old age brings about suffering which would be alleviated quickly in the true natural environment of the wild.
+And if one’s personal spiritual beliefs preclude euthanasia, even for animals, then the pet must be under active hospice care when a terminal condition or old age brings about suffering which would be alleviated quickly in the true natural environment of the wild.
 It can be a very rewarding experience, but one must be prepared for the investment in time, money and energy resources that it will involve.
 This is a very personal choice.